-- Julen Sheep Barn – Valais Blacknoses are adorable sheep and definitely worth visiting.
+- Julen Sheep Barn – Valais Blacknoses are adorable sheep and worth visiting.

 - Breithorn Ascent – At 4,164 meters above sea level, ascending Breithorn is reserved for experienced and fit mountain hikers.
 You will need to get used to the high altitude.

-- Sunnegga – With its huge playground, barbecue areas, and beach on the Leisee lake and numerous bike trails, Sunnegga is the perfect place for families with children and bike lovers.
+- Sunnegga – With its huge playground, barbecue areas, beach on the Leisee Lake, and numerous bike trails, Sunnegga is the perfect place for families with children and bike lovers.

 - Randa Suspension Bridge – Known as the longest pedestrian suspension bridge in the Alps, the bridge above Randa is 500 meters long and free to cross.
 It is also called the Charles Kuonen Suspension Bridge.

 - Furi – Furi is a hamlet above Zermatt, around 1,867 meters above sea level.
 It is a high Walser settlement where farmers live during summer.
 From here, you can check out the Furi Suspension Bridge, the Dossen Glacier Garden, the Gorner Gorge, and the Ricola Herb Garden.

 - Schalisee – Schalisee Lake in Täsch is a tiny and clean glacier lake directly located on the hiking trail between Täsch and Randa.
 Although it is relatively cool, you can still bathe in it.
 Wakeboarding is also possible on this lake.